mmccallum20/green-spaces-mvp/README.md

 8. Make sure the friends data is being saved correctly in the database
 9. Create a section on the page for friends, each with a button for “Add to a walk”
 10. Create a “add to walk” form that displays data for a scheduled walk and allows you to add a friend.

+This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona.\_